 Role of mutual funds in your retirement planning

 If you are a Central Government employee, most of the financial aspects of your retirement are already sorted by the government.
 But for those of you who are working in the private sector or are self-employed, retirement planning is essential.
-A mutual fund is one of the few investment avenues that can beat inflation it is imperative that you make mutual funds the centerpiece of your retirement planning.
+A mutual fund is one of the few investment avenues that can beat inflation.
+You must make mutual funds the centrepiece of your retirement planning.

 How to invest in mutual funds for retirement?

-Usually, most investors opt for a pension plan for the retirement.
+Usually, most investors opt for a pension plan for retirement.
 That is also a good option but is a distant second to the mutual funds.
-Mutual funds enables you to have equity exposure, but help reduce the risk through diversification of the portfolio.
+Mutual funds enable you to have equity exposure, but help reduce the risk through diversification of the portfolio.